Coronavirus Awareness and Prevention

 Wave Transit Is Taking Active Measures to Maintain a Safe Environment

 Public health officials, including the World Health Organization, the Centers for Disease Control and Prevention (CDC), and New Hanover County are closely monitoring a global outbreak of respiratory illness caused by a novel (new) coronavirus (termed 2019-nCoV).
-Wave Transit is working with the CDC and the New Hanover County Public Health Department to monitor and respond to this situation in our area.
-Per CDC recommendations, and best practices for transit agencies, we have undertaken organizational measures to minimize risk and help protect both customers and employees.
+Wave Transit is working under the guidance of these organizations to respond to this health crisis.
+Per CDC recommendations and best practices for transit agencies, we have undertaken organizational measures to minimize risk and help protect both customers and employees.

 Maintaining a Safe Environment